VirtusLab/scala-cli/website/docs/getting_started.md

   case Seq(ext) => (ext, os.pwd)
   case Seq(ext, directory) => (ext, os.Path(directory))
   case other =>
-    println(s"Expected: `extension [directory]` but get: `${other.mkString(" ")}`")
+    println(s"Expected: `extension [directory]` but got: `${other.mkString(" ")}`")
     sys.exit(1)

 val files = filesByExtension(ext, directory)
 files.map(_.relativeTo(directory)).foreach(println)
 ```

-As you probably noticed, we are using `os-lib` in our script without any `using` directive; how is that possible?
-The way this works is that configuration details provided by `using` directives are global, and apply to all files.
+As you probably noticed, we are using `os-lib` in our script without any `using` directive, How is that possible?
+The way it works is that configuration details provided by `using` directives are global, and apply to all files.
 Since `files.scala` and `countByExtension.sc` are compiled together, the `using` directives in `files.scala` are used when compiling both files.
 (Note that defining a library dependency in more than one file is an anti-pattern.)

 <!-- TODO add piece about scala-cli warnings in such case -->